International Travel Health Coverage

 What does international travel health coverage include?

 International travel health coverage is designed to help with eligible medical expenses while you are outside your home country.
-Depending on the plan, this can include doctor visits, emergency care, hospitalization, diagnostics, and prescriptions related to a covered illness or injury.
+Depending on the plan, this typically includes physician visits, emergency room evaluation and treatment, urgent care services, hospital stays, outpatient diagnostics when medically necessary, surgery and anesthesia related to a covered condition, and prescription medications for covered illnesses or injuries.
+Most plans also include emergency medical evacuation — covering transport to the nearest appropriate medical facility when adequate local care is not available — and repatriation of remains.

 Do I still need this if I have U.S. health insurance?